aklump/post_commit/README.md

 ## runner.php

-This should be the target of a frequent cron job being run by the same user that is owns the website files and _.git_ folder.
+This should be the target of a frequent cron job being run by the same user that owns the website files and _.git_ folder.
 This script processes any orders that were scheduled by _scheduler.php_.
+You can redirect the output to `logs/cron.txt` file during setup, and once all is working you should consider doing like the second example which does not capture the output.

+    * * * * * /usr/bin/php /home/user/mysite/bin/post_commit/runner.php >> /home/user/mysite/bin/post_commit/logs/cron.txt

+Example 2, no log of cron jobs, better once all is working correctly.
+You might want to delete `logs/cron.txt` at this point.

-    * * * * * /usr/bin/php /var/www/intheloftstudios.com/public_html/runner.php > /dev/null
+    * * * * * /usr/bin/php /home/user/mysite/bin/post_commit/runner.php > /dev/null

 ## orders.txt

 **You can truncate all text files without messing up perms using _reset.php_.**